 Contact your local LLEN to find out how you can join.

-additional funding to the 31 LLENs to facilitate access to SWL placements for school students that are tailored to local priorities and employment opportunities.
-The SWL placements link to the vocational education and training (VET) programs being undertaken by school students as part of their Victorian Certificate of Education (VCE), or Victorian Certificate of Applied Learning (VCAL).
+Some of these activities will link to vocational education and training (VET) programs being undertaken by school students as part of their Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL).

-SWL statewide portal which provides schools that work with the LLEN with a single, easy to navigate, information and referral point for a diverse range of SWL opportunities uploaded by the LLENs and employers.
+The SWL statewide portal provides schools that work with the LLEN with a single, easy to navigate, information and referral point for a diverse range of activities uploaded by the LLEN and employers.